 I stared over the top of my book, confused as Dave drifted by, toting the big pack, which I could see was filled to capacity, maybe with all those plans and dreams he’d had long ago — the family, house, stock portfolio — buried down among cans and bottles and who knew what else was in there.
 I imagined his “future,” the other, unlived one, pressed tightly into some inner pocket, pulsing with latent energy, threatening to blow the bag to pieces.

 When he saw me I smiled.
 He squinted uncomprehendingly at me.

 He didn’t respond, or even look at me.

 “Dave?
 Do you remember me?
 Simmons Burke?”

-I stared at my old orange friend and felt a gust of cold air blast through the London-shaped hole in me, obliterating the warmth of the library.
+I stared at my old orange friend and felt a gust of cold air blast through the London-shaped hole in me, the one I’d forgotten about it until now, obliterating the warmth of the library.
 My mind flitted back to the trip that was not to be, the mystery solved 25 years later.

 To me, London will always be ruined.
 It’s no longer a world city to me but a place forever be tinged by nature’s injustice.
 That sad story was written plain as day on the face of the man over by the wall.